Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity: Background

-Low-Rank Adaptation, or simply LoRA \cite{hu2021lora}, is a parameter-efficient fine-tuning (PEFT) method that keeps the original pretrained weight parameters fixed and only trains newly added parameters.
+\paragraph{LoRA.} LoRA is a parameter-efficient fine-tuning (PEFT) method that keeps the pretrained weights fixed and only trains newly added parameters \citep{hu2021lora}.
 More concretely, consider fine-tuning a pretrained weight matrix $W_{\mathrm{pre}} \in \mathbb{R}^{m \times n}$.
 LoRA reparametrizes the updated weight matrix $W_{\mathrm{ft}} \in \mathbb{R}^{m \times n}$ as a sum of the original weight matrix and a product of two low-rank matrices: